statechannels/statechannels/packages/nitro-protocol/docs/state-channels/overview.md

 ---
 Welcome to the nitro-protocol state channels documentation site.
 In this introductory pages, you will find a high level description of state channels; their use-cases and the challenges they represent; our solution to those challenges.
 You will also find a quick start guide to help you nitro-charge / channelize your DApp using our framework.

-Elsewhere on the site you will find interfaces for the smart contracts that support a nitro state channel network, as well as documentation for a reference implementation that is gas optimized and well tested.
+Elsewhere on the site you will find API documentation for a reference implementation of nitro that is gas optimized and tested.

 ## What is a State Channel?